-ENGIE, partner of the French Open
+ENGIE is a partner of the French Open

-On the occasion of the traditional 'Children’s Day' of Roland-Garros, ENGIE offers again the possibility for spectators to come and play a few minutes on one of the official courts of the tournament.
-This will be the case for 200 children of Fête Le Mur, an association created by Yannick Noah and supported by the ENGIE Foundation since 1999.
+On the occasion of the traditional Roland Garros Children’s Day, ENGIE is once again offering “Tennis Au Féminin” fans the opportunity to play a few minutes of tennis on one of the tournament’s official courts.
+This has also been made possible for 200 children invited by Fête Le Mur, a charity founded by Yannick Noah and supported by the ENGIE Foundation since 1999.

 1 The AlpEnergie option has a “Guarantee of Origin” label under the terms of order no. 2011-1105 dated 14/09/2011.
 This order guarantees the end-user that the ENGIE Group will purchase electricity equivalent to the customer’s consumption from 100% renewable sources.
 The Guarantee of Origin certifies the origin of production.
 On January 1, 2012, the Guarantee of Origin became the only valid certification in France.
 ENGIE provides Guarantee of Origin certificates issued by an authorised certification body for all customers who request them.